a2stuff/a2d/notes/testplan.md

 # Mouse Keys - covered by `tests/mouse_keys.lua`

+Mouse Keys controls:
+* Enter Mouse Keys mode: Open-Apple+Solid-Apple+Space
+* Move: Arrow keys
+* Click: Space bar
+* Start a drag: Comma
+* End a drag: Period
+* Exit Mouse Keys mode: Escape

-* Enter MouseKeys mode (Open-Apple+Solid-Apple+Space).
-Using the Left, Right, Up and Down Arrow keys to move the mouse and the Solid-Apple (or Option) key as the mouse button, "pull down" a menu and select an item.
+* Enter MouseKeys mode.
+"Pull down" a menu (using Comma) and select an item (using Period).
 Verify that after the item is selected that MouseKeys mode is still active.
 Press Escape to exit MouseKeys mode.
-* Enter MouseKeys mode (Open-Apple+Solid-Apple+Space).
-Using the Left, Right, Up and Down Arrow keys to move the mouse and the Solid-Apple (or Option) key as the mouse button, "drop down" a menu and select an item.
+* Enter MouseKeys mode.
+"Drop down" a menu (using Space) and select an item (using Space).
 Verify that after the item is selected that MouseKeys mode is still active.
 Press Escape to exit MouseKeys mode.

 * Perform the following tests in DeskTop using Mouse Keys mode:
   * Use the arrow keys to move the mouse to the top, bottom, left, and right edges of the screen.
 Verify that the mouse is clamped to the edges and does not wrap.